Just5KY/homey/README.md

 2. Download `docker-compose.yml`, `.env.example`, and `config.yml.example` from the [Releases](https://github.com/vlfldr/homey/releases) page or above.
 Place in newly created directory.
 3. Configure external integrations in `.env.example`.
 Rename to `.env`.

-    - Leave fields blank to disable
+    - Leave values blank to disable
     - *Refer to [Docker Backends](#docker-backends) section to configure Docker/Portainer API access*
 4. Configure UI options if desired in `config.yml.example` and rename to `config.yml`.

     - Defaults should work out of the box
-    - These options can be changed while homey is running.
+    - *These options can be changed while homey is running*
 5. Map both volumes to the config folder and set homey's port (default 9080) in `docker-compose.yml`.
 6. (Optional) Create a subdirectory for icons and populate it: `mkdir ~/homey-data/icons`